HOW TO HIRE THE RIGHT PHOTOGRAPHER & VIDEOGRAPHER

 No Photo VS. VIDEO

 It is important to be familiar with the payment structure before you book!
-If you hire someone other than us, be sure to have the payment plan in the contract.
 A retainer fee of 50% is due upon booking.
 The retainer is required to secure your wedding date in our calendar.
-If you pay online, a %3 merchant fee of the total amount will be applied.
-Otherwise, you can send us a check with no additional fee.
 The remaining balance is due three months before your wedding.
-We are willing to offer monthly installment payments instead.
+We are willing to offer monthly installments.